uberhalit/CitraTouchControl/README.md

 ## Configuration ##
 1. [Enable RDP on your host PC](http://www.howtogeek.com/howto/windows-vista/turn-on-remote-desktop-in-windows-vista/)
-  * Make sure services "TermService" and "SessionEnv" are running if you encounter any problems
+  * Make sure services "TermService" and "SessionEnv" are running and **restart your PC** if you encounter any problems
 2. Start Citra and CitraTouchControl, press the menu button on CitraTouchControl (bottom one) to bring up the configuration menu
   1. Press "Configure Keys" to bring up the next window and set all your controls there
 3. Install [Microsoft Remote Desktop Beta](https://play.google.com/store/apps/details?id=com.microsoft.rdc.android.beta) on your mobile device
 4. Start it and add a new Desktop connection to your host PC
   1. Insert the local IP and Windows credentials of your host PC
-  2. Enable "Custom display resolution" and set it to "788x1260"
+  2. Enable "Custom display resolution" and set it to "788x1260" (or lower if possible)
   3. If you want sound, then set Sound to "Play sound on device" (this will require additional bandwidth)
 ![Microsoft Remote Desktop Beta](https://i.imgur.com/0RPYSDD.png)